molily/molily.de/_posts/2020-11-21-testing-angular.md

 </p>
 </script>

-The sign-up form features:
+The sign-up form features are:

 - Different types of input fields: text, radio buttons, checkboxes, select boxes
-- Field validation, synchronous and asynchronous validators
+- Field validation with synchronous and asynchronous validators
 - Accessible form structure, field labels and error messages
 - Dynamic relations between fields

 The form consists of four sections:

-1. The plan selection (personal, business, non-profit)
+1. The plan selection: “Personal”, “Business” or “Education & Non-profit”
-2. The login credentials (username, email, password)
+2. The login credentials: username, email and password
-3. A billing address
+3. The billing address
-4. Terms of Services and submit
+4. Terms of Services and submit button

 <aside class="margin-note">Impractical</aside>